Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Material and Method

 Recent experiments strongly support the presence of SC inclusions embedded in the background of metallic/SDW phase when (TMTSF)$_{2}$ClO$_{4}$ is cooled at intermediate rate \cite{yonezawa-CrossoverImpuritycontrolledGranular-2018,gerasimenko-CoexistenceSuperconductivitySpindensity-2014}.
 This means granular superconductivity for partially ordered samples.
 From the crystallographic point of view, in this coexistence phase the domains of ordered ClO$_4$ anions are embedded inside disordered background.
 In these domains the anions have alternating ordering pattern, being disordered outside the domains \cite{pouget-StructuralAspectsBechgaard-2012,gerasimenko-CoexistenceSuperconductivitySpindensity-2014,yonezawa-CrossoverImpuritycontrolledGranular-2018}.
-The electronic state inside these domains is assumed to remain metallic even at $T<T_{SDW}$, and at $T<T^{*}$ these ClO$_4$-ordered grains becomes superconducting \cite{yonezawa-CrossoverImpuritycontrolledGranular-2018}.
+The electronic state inside these domains is assumed to remain metallic even at $T<T_{AO}$, and at $T<T^{*}$ these ClO$_4$-ordered grains becomes superconducting \cite{yonezawa-CrossoverImpuritycontrolledGranular-2018}.
+Here $T^{*}$ is the superconducting onset temperature.
 The volume fraction $\phi$ of superconducting phase increases with the decrease of temperature.
 For slow or intermediate cooling rate at $T=T_c$ the phase coherence of these SC islands establishes in the entire sample, leading to its zero resistance.
-In the temperature interval $T_c<T<T^{*}$ the effective medium model for highly anisotropic heterogeneous layered compounds \cite{torquato-RandomHeterogeneousMaterials-2002}, developed by the authors in Refs. \cite{sinchenko-GossamerHightemperatureBulk-2017, grigoriev-AnisotropicEffectAppearing-2017,seidov-ConductivityAnisotropicInhomogeneous-2018, mogilyuk-ExcessConductivityAnisotropic-2019}, can be used to estimate the volume fraction and the shape of SC inclusions inside the samples.
+In the temperature interval $T_c<T<T^{*}$ the effective medium model for highly anisotropic heterogeneous layered compounds \cite{torquato-RandomHeterogeneousMaterials-2002}, developed and applied by the authors to various anisotropic compounds in Refs. \cite{sinchenko-GossamerHightemperatureBulk-2017, grigoriev-AnisotropicEffectAppearing-2017,seidov-ConductivityAnisotropicInhomogeneous-2018, mogilyuk-ExcessConductivityAnisotropic-2019}, can be used to estimate the volume fraction and the shape of SC inclusions inside the samples.